 To investigate NGFR (p75NTR) and NRADD (NRH1) cleavage in vivo using zebrafish, we first validated the orthology of these genes.
 A tblastn search performed against the zebrafish genome using the entire putative protein sequence of human NGFR, constrained to “RefSeq_RNA”, returned candidate orthologues of the human NGFR gene on zebrafish chromosomes 3, 12 and 16.
 At the time of the original analysis, chromosome 12 appeared to hold two almost identical copies of the gene at different loci, which we suspected was due to a recent duplication event.
 The position of the duplicate appears to have been revised to chromosome 3 in the latest genome build (GRCz11).
 The top tblastn hit, nerve growth factor receptor b (ngfrb), on chromosome 12, has the greatest query coverage (percentage of the sequence aligned to a sequence in GenBank) to human NGFR (93%), so we tentatively referred to this as “zebrafish Ngfr”.
 A tblastn search performed against the zebrafish genome using NRADD from Xenopus laevis returned the computer predicted sequence for neurotrophin receptor associated death domain (nradd) on chromosome 16 with 100% query coverage to Xenopus NRADD.
 The only other strong zebrafish Nradd candidate returned was ngfrb, which we had already established most likely represents Ngfr in zebrafish.
 Therefore, we predict that nradd is most likely an Nradd-orthologous gene in zebrafish.

-To confirm our identification of zebrafish Ngfr and Nradd orthologues we next conducted phylogenetic analyses using the Geneious software suite (1).
-Zebrafish Ngfr and Nradd candidate amino acid residue (aa) sequences along with NGFR aa sequences from Xenopus laevis, Gallus gallus (chicken), mouse and human and NRADD aa sequences from Xenopus tropicalis, Xenopus laevis and chicken were aligned using the Geneious alignment tool (Figures 2 and 3 below).
-Areas of complete aa alignment (Figure 2) were used to build trees using both Bayesian and Maximum likelihood methods.
-We included the aa sequences of NRH2 from mouse and human in these analyses as these are the mammalian equivalents of NRADD (2).
-Accession numbers for all sequences used can be found in Table 1 below.
+Phylogenetic analysis was conducted using R v4.1.1 (1).
+NCBI protein accessions listed in Table 1 were used to to download amino acid sequences with the rentrez package (2).
+Protein sequences were aligned using the Clustal Omega algorithm (3) implemented by the msa package (4).
+Gblocks software (5) was then run from the command line on the resulting multiple sequence alignment to eliminate poorly aligned and divergent positions (Figures 2 and 3), with parameters set for less stringent selection as recommended for short alignments (minimum number of sequences For A Conserved Position: 7, Minimum Number Of Sequences For A Flanking Position: 8, Maximum Number Of Contiguous Nonconserved Positions: 10, Minimum Length Of A Block: 5, Allowed Gap Positions: None, Use Similarity Matrices: Yes).
+Phylogenetic tree estimation was performed using maximum likelihood methods with the JTT model implemented by the phangorn package (6).
 Branchiostoma floridae (lancelet) was used as an out-group as this was the most distant relative to zebrafish that returned a result when conducting tblastn searches using human NGFR and X. laevis NRADD.
 Interestingly, tblastn searches of the lancelet genome using both NGFR and NRADD returned the same gene in lancelet.
 As the chicken genome contains both NGFR and NRADD-like sequences, tblastn searches of the lancelet genome using both full-length chicken sequences were performed to confirm the preliminary findings.
 These searches returned results identical to those using human NGFR and X. laevis NRADD.
 This supports that there is only a single NGFR- and NRADD-like gene in this basal chordate and that NGFR and NRADD arose from a gene duplication event early in vertebrate evolution.

 A dendrogram modelling the phylogenetic relationships of NGFR and its homologs demonstrated NGFR proteins clustering together and NRADD proteins clustering together in separate clades (Figure 1.A in the main text).
 This supports that the sequence nradd on chromosome 16 of zebrafish is indeed the orthologue of Nradd.